 The founders of VOX PICTURES, PIP BROUGHTON and ADRIAN BATE, have long and successful track records in the industry, and are passionate about developing and producing quality, thought provoking content.

 Adrian has produced and delivered over 100 hours of Primetime Drama to all the major broadcasters in the UK working with a range of talent both in front of and behind the camera.
 He has co-produced with other European territories and the US.
 Previously Adrian ran the Film & TV division of Zenith Entertainment and has Produced and Executive Produced for both Independent Producers and Broadcasters including the BBC, ITV, Channel 4, Channel 5, and Sky 1.
 Award winning drama produced by Adrian includes: Cider With Rosie, Affinity, Two Thousand Acres Of Sky, Little Crackers and was awarded the David Puttnam Producer’s Award.

-Adrian jointly produced Craig Roberts’ directing debut theatrical feature film JUST JIM – released 25th September 2015 in the UK.
-Through Vox, Adrian exec produced ABERFAN: THE GREEN HOLLOW in 2016 and KEEPING FAITH in 2017.
+Adrian jointly produced Craig Roberts’ directing debut theatrical feature film JUST JIM – released in September 2015.
+Through Vox, Adrian exec produced ABERFAN: THE GREEN HOLLOW in 2016 and both series of KEEPING FAITH in 2017 and 2019.
 In 2018, Adrian produced THE NHS: TO PROVIDE ALL PEOPLE, and Craig Roberts' second directorial feature, ETERNAL BEAUTY, via Vox's sister company, Cliff Edge Pictures

 Pip Broughton, producer, co-founder

 For 15 years Pip worked as a theatre director, including Artistic Directorships of Croydon Warehouse, Paines Plough and Nottingham Playhouse.